chiru1005m-maker/job-portal-fullstack/RUNNING.md

 - A `docker-compose.yml` has been added to spin up the backend quickly.

 Next steps I can take on request:
-- Add a frontend Docker service to build & serve the UI
+- Add a frontend Docker service to build & serve the UI.
-- Add GitHub Actions CI to run tests & build
+- Add GitHub Actions CI to run tests & build.
-- Implement more UI polish and validation
+- Implement more UI polish and validation.